benmarte/authjs-docker/README.md

 ## How to test in Docker

-> Make sure to rename `.env.example` to `.env.local` otherwise you won't be able to load any of the environement variables

 Run `docker-compose up` this will spin up 3 containers:

 - keycloak: runs the keycloak instance
 - keycloak-postgres: runs the postgres database for keycloak
-- webapp: runs the nexjs app
+- webapp: runs the authjs-docker-test app

 ## Create a user for the webapp in keycloak